Countdown to Medicare enrollment When to Enroll MedicareBlue Rx Part D

 If you don’t enroll in Part B during the IEP or SEP, you can enroll during the GEP – January 1- March 31 of each year.
 Coverage starts July 1 of the year you enroll.
 For each year you’re late in enrolling, you’re charged a 10 percent penalty.
 This charge increases each year and will continue as long as you are on Part B.

 If you’re 65 and continue employer coverage through COBRA, you should enroll in Part B within 8 months from when your COBRA begins.
-Otherwise, the next opportunity to enroll will be the General Enrollment Period (GEP) which is Jan-1 thru March-31 and you will incur a 10% penalty on your premium.
+Otherwise, the next opportunity to enroll will be the general enrollment period (GEP) which is January 1—March-31 and you will incur a 10% penalty on your premium.

 MedicareBlue Rx: Part D page top

 |Time period||What you can do||When you can do it|